adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 ---
 #### Privilege escalation from only view company info to adding and removing staff members.

-In this case Lark-suite allowed admins to invite other admin's with the specific permissions.
-There was a *specific permission set* which comprised of various permissions and among them admin can specify the *permissions with which he wants users on board*.
+In this case, Lark-suite allowed admins to invite other admins with specific permissions.
+There was a *specific permission set* which comprised of various permissions and among them, the admin can specify the *permissions with which he wants users on board*.

 In this case *we added a user with only* view company information as shown in this image.

 ![1](/blog/assets/images/lark/2/1.png)

-We gave the new user these(company info) permission and restricted him from other permissions available, which means he should not be able to access other but we managed to figure out that an invited admin with limited priveleges can still Edit/Access/Delete All-staff group in the organisation.
+We gave the new user this(company info) permission and restricted him from other permissions available, which means he should not be able to access other but we managed to figure out that an invited admin with limited privileges can still Edit/Access/Delete All-staff group in the organization.

-We sent this `http` request and returned us the *data of the* all of the groups and *unauthorized user was abel to access All staff groups information*.
+We sent this `HTTP` request and returned us the *data of the* all of the groups and *an unauthorized user was able to access All staff groups' information*.

 ```http
 GET  /suite/admin/tenant/chatSetting  HTTP/1.1